Byron Brown: Early elective experience

 In his first attempt at public office in 1993, Brown ran for the third district of the Erie County Legislature against incumbent William Robinson and George "Butch" Holt, who had Eve's endorsement.
 Robinson earned the Democratic Party endorsement in June 1993, with the help of Holt who voted for Robinson instead of himself.
 In June, Brown was notified that he must resign his Erie County cabinet-level post in order to run for public office and he did so in July.
 Holt won the Democratic nomination with a 267-vote 40–37% margin over Brown in the September 14, 1993 primary election.

 Brown won the September 1995 Democratic primary for the Masten District Buffalo Common Council seat.
 He then took time out from campaigning to attend the October 16, 1995 Million Man March.
-Brown ousted 18-year veteran councilmember, David Collins, to win his seat on the Buffalo Common Council.
+Brown ousted 18-year veteran council member, David Collins, to win his seat on the Buffalo Common Council.
 He beat Collins by a 5,391–1,670 (76–24%) margin in the November 7, 1995 general election.
 In his 1997 re-election campaign, he won the September 9 Democratic primary handily, and he was unopposed in the November 4 general election.
 In his 1999 re-election campaign, he again won the Democratic primary easily on September 14, and he won the November 2 general election.
 Beginning in January 2000, Brown served as part of the first ever African-American majority in the history of the Buffalo Common Council.

 In 1996, The Buffalo News described Brown as "Buffalo's Julian Bond".
 While on the council, the future state senator and mayor was called "bright, creative and hardworking" in a 1999 Buffalo News survey.